pminmin/RoomAI/docs/Basic/README.md

 ##  Basic Concepts

+There are some basic concepts in RoomAI: Player, Env, Info and Action.
 The basic procedure of a competition is shown as follows.
 All AI-bot player receive information from env, the current player takes a action, and the env forwards with this action.

 <pre>
 def round(env, players):